antonisstathis/MilitaryServicesBackend/README.md

 Armed and unarmed ones.
 The front end of the app is in this repository https://github.com/antonisstathis/MilitaryServicesFrontend.
 The backend is in java programming language and the framework is spring boot.
 The user that has the role of a soldier responsible for the calculation of the services of the day can calculate the services for each day with just a click of a button.
+  The main purpose of this application is the daily service calculation, which is designed to assign services in a fair and uniform manner by taking into account all historical data from past days in order to make informed decisions for each soldier.

 ## Disclaimer